Welcome to the Haley Lab

 The Haley lab is currently interested in the application of conjugated organic molecules toward various avenues:

-• Formally anti-aromatic, fully conjugated indenofluorene scaffolds are being explored as potential materials for organic electronics due to their ability to easily and reversibly accept electrons.
-In addition, we are interested in fundamental exploration of these closed-shell antiaromatic, or open-shell aromatic moieties.
+- Formally antiaromatic, fully conjugated indenofluorene scaffolds are being explored as potential materials for organic electronics due to their ability to easily and reversibly accept electrons.
+In addition, we are interested in fundamental exploration of these quinoidal closed-shell antiaromatic/diradicaloid open-shell aromatic moieties.

-• Conjugated aryl-ethynyl systems are being investigated for use in the sensing of various biologically/environmentally relevant phenomena, utilizing the inherent fluorescence of such systems to selectively sense or detect the presence of certain anions or potential gradients.
+- Conjugated aryl-ethynyl systems are being investigated for use in the sensing of various biologically/environmentally relevant phenomena, utilizing the inherent fluorescence of such systems to selectively sense or detect the presence of certain anions or potential gradients.
+In addition, cyclization of the aryl ethynyl scaffolds leads to a rare class of P/N-heterocycles known as azaphosphinines.
+These heterocycles are highly fluorescent and possess strong dimerization properties.
 This project is part of a collaboration with Darren Johnson.